 No. 4 in NCAA All-Time Winning Percentage - .844 (165-21-23)

-Tim O'Donohue finished his first season with the University of Connecticut in 2011, taking the Huskies to the NCAA Quarterfinals.
-UConn finished with a 19-3-3 record in O'Donohue's first season in Storrs.
+Tim O'Donohue finished his fifth season with the University of Connecticut in 2015, helping the Huskies reach the NCAA Tournament for the 17th time in the last 18 seasons.

 A 1995 graduate of Muhlenberg College with a degree in English, O'Donohue was a four-year starter and helped lead the team to four-straight NCAA Tournament appearances including a berth to the 1995 Final Four.
 He was inducted into the Muhlenberg Athletics Hall of Fame as part of the 1995 men's soccer team.

 UCONN OFFICIAL AUCTIONS